The Individual Steps in More Detail

 This page is available under these URLs:

-After the Rector's welcoming words you receive relevant information on BOKU in the form of an introduction lecture.
+After the Rector's welcoming words you receive relevant information about BOKU in form of an introduction lecture.
 After this, you are invited to a small buffet lunch.
 Please register immediate for the next possible date.
-Registration We know from experience that attending this introduction lecture is also useful and informative for our long-term employees.
-Thus, we also explicitly invite "old hands" to register for this introduction lecture.
+(Registration)

 Step 2: Ge to Know the Rules